 - “There is time enough for everything in the course of the day, if you do but one thing at once, but there is not time enough in the year, if you will do two things at a time.”

 - “This steady and undissipated attention to one object, is a sure mark of a superior genius; as hurry, bustle, and agitation, are the never-failing symptoms of a weak and frivolous mind.”

 In the 1990s, the phrase " multitasking" was all the rage for those who were driven to succeed.
 In the article, The Myth of Multitasking, Christine Rosen writes:

 "In the late 1990s and early 2000s, one sensed a kind of exuberance about the possibilities of multitasking.
 Advertisements for new electronic gadgets — particularly the first generation of handheld digital devices — celebrated the notion of using technology to accomplish several things at once.
 The word multitasking began appearing in the “skills” sections of résumés, as office workers restyled themselves as high-tech, high-performing team players."

 How does this apply to the household?
-Well certainly you can listen to music or a podcast in moderation while cleaning.
+You can listen to music or a podcast in moderation while cleaning.
 But we should focus our efforts for a designated period of time, freeing our brains to engage more effectively.

 How To Find Inspiration

 Joshua Becker 's Becoming Minimalist site gives you access to hours of inspiration within the article archives.
-He practices "rational minimalism", which is practical application for people who have family's and homes.
+He practices "rational minimalism", which is practical for people who have a family.
 Simple homemaking is a lifelong journey.
 You will discover what you would like to eliminate from your home or routine.

 © 2014 Rain San Martin